animo/easy-ssi/how-to-contribute.md

 # How to contribute

 The plugins and presets are determined, accepted and worked on by the community.
-Anyone interested in making self-sovereign identity easy is welcome to join, get in touch with us or submit a proposal yourself by following the instructions below.
+Anyone interested in making self-sovereign identity easy is welcome to join, get in touch with us or submit a proposal by following the instructions below.

 ## Get in touch